cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     documenting relevant operational and security bounds for that interface:

-    1. General patterns of communications among the various actors involved in the system (clients, aggregation servers, and measurement collectors);
+    1. General patterns of communications among the various actors involved in the system (clients, aggregation servers, and the collector of the aggregate result);
-    1. Capabilities of a malicious coalition of servers attempting to divulge information about client inputs; and
+    1. Capabilities of a malicious coalition of servers attempting to divulge information about client measurements; and
     1. Conditions that are necessary to ensure that malicious clients cannot corrupt the computation.